ryan-hernandez/documntr/backend/README.md

 ## Contributing

-Please ensure that any code you contribute adheres to PEP 8 style guidelines and includes appropriate unit tests.
+Please ensure that any code you contribute adheres to PEP 8 style guidelines, passes all tests, and includes appropriate documentation.
+See the main [Contributing Guide](../CONTRIBUTING.md) for more details.